swcarpentry/r-novice-inflammation/_episodes/11-supp-read-write-csv.md

 ~~~
 {: .output}

-> ## Challenge - Updating values in a factor {.challenge}
+> ## Updating Values in a Factor
 > Suppose we want to keep the colors of cars as factors for some other operations we want to perform.
-Write code for replacing 'Blue' with 'Green' in the `$Color` column of the cars dataset without importing the data with `stringsAsFactors=FALSE`.
+> Write code for replacing 'Blue' with 'Green' in the `$Color` column of the cars dataset
+> without importing the data with `stringsAsFactors=FALSE`.
+{: .challenge}